-Consider how fires typically behave when assessing your risk.
+• Consider how fires typically behave when assessing your risk.
 Homes should be set back from the top of a hillside.
-The steeper the slope, the greater the setback required to keep flames, brands, and convection winds of a slope also should have as much setback as possible.
+The steeper the slope, the greater the setback required to keep flames, brands, and convection winds away from your home.
+Homes at the bottom of a slope also should have as much setback as possible.